RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

   - Programmers:	Mike Follin, Kevin Edwards, Stephen Ruddy and Michael Webb
   - Artwork:	Anthony Anderson, Craig Houston, David McLachlan, James Clarke, Jonathan M. Smith and Ste Pickford
   - Music:	Geoff Follin and Tim Follin
 * **Super Mario World 2: Yoshi's Island** - Took exactly 3 years and 5 months to complete (February 1st, 1992 until June  29th 1995 [^2]) with a team of 12 programmers.

-## Remakes for the GBA
-As soon as the Game Boy Advance (GBA) was annonced people were describing it as a portable Super Nintendo, Nintendo themselves contribute to this message by re-releasing many of their SNES games for the platform.
-In total 48 SNES games were released on the GBA, most from Nintendo themselves but third party publishers got on board too.

-The GBA is a completely different beast from the SNES in terms of architecture and with most SNES games written in pure 6502 assembly it wasn't possible to just do a straight port.
-Most of the games needed to be re-written from scratch to support the new portable console.
-During this process a lot of changes were made to fit the much smaller non-backlit screen of the GBA, such as increasing the sprite size and brightening the contrast.

-The Youtuber **CaptRobau** has an excellent video showing off the graphical differences between all 48 games that were remade for the GBA:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xurqNOafU6Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+## How did Game Development teams communicate?
+Back in 1992 the internet was still finding its footing in the games industry and much of the communication was done via Fax, here is one example of a Fax sent between the Acclaim production team presumably in the US and the game programmers in the UK.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">31 years ago we were working on SNES Spider-Man and the X-Men in Arcade&#39;s Revenge.
+We had very little time on for this project and had 3 experienced coders on-board to get it done.
+Here&#39;s a FAX from production at Acclaim to give you a flavour of the pressure we were under 1/2. <a href="https://t.co/FrJ6XDIGJu">pic.twitter.com/FrJ6XDIGJu</a></p>&mdash; Kevin Edwards ( Retro Videogame development ) (@KevEdwardsRetro) <a href="https://twitter.com/KevEdwardsRetro/status/1715387308600394213?ref_src=twsrc%5Etfw">October 20, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Although note that in the Fax they mention sending a build of the game to Nintendo via Modem for sound testing so the Internet was in use.

 ---
 # Sound and Music